MLDE-ECAI-2024/MLDE-ECAI-2024.github.io/index.md

 Welcome to the ML-DE Workshop 2024 @ [ECAI 2024](https://www.ecai2024.eu/) , a premier event exploring the intersection of Machine Learning and Differential Equations.
 Join us for a day of insightful talks, groundbreaking research, and networking opportunities.

+## Highlight

+**All accepted publications will be published collectively in a volume by the [Proceedings of Machine Learning Research (PMLR)](http://proceedings.mlr.press/).
+This collaboration aims to enhance accessibility to this emerging topic and expand the network within the field.**

 ## Important Dates

-- Submission Deadline: 15th May 2024 23:59 CEST
+- **Submission Deadline:** 15th May 2024 23:59 CEST
-- Notification of Acceptance: 1st of July 2024
+- **Notification of Acceptance:** 1st of July 2024
-- Workshop Date: TBD - (Either Saturday or Sunday, 19-20 October, Full Day)
+- **Workshop Date:** TBD - (Either Saturday or Sunday, 19-20 October, Full Day)

 ## [Call for Papers]({% link call-for-papers.md %})